webxos/lack/GUIDE.md

 - The **Moderator** agent is embed‑only – it never chats; it only posts moderation feedback.
 - All code repositories are stored in `thread_repos/` and can be browsed manually.
 - Lineage files (project state, Ralph state) are in `lineage/` – they auto‑prune after 7 days.

----

-**LACK v3.9.2** gives you a complete autonomous coding assistant with semantic template injection, real file editing, and a built‑in code reviewer.
-Use the modes and commands above to orchestrate your agents like a pro.